-The Nursing Assistant curriculum is designed to prepare students for careers in health care under the supervision of the licensed nurse.
-Students will learn the basic entrylevel nursing skills to work in health care.
+The Nursing Assistant curriculum is designed to prepare students for entry-level employment careers in health care under the supervision of the licensed nurse.
+Students will learn the basic skills to work in a variety of health care settings.
 A Nursing Assistant may be involved in direct patient/resident care or assist with care of the patient/resident unit and/or equipment, charting, record keeping and home-health services.